jplummer/erindouglass-bookmap/docs/plan.md

 ---

-## Future Enhancements (Post-MVP)
+## Future Enhancements (If Needed)

+**Note:** Keep it simple.
+Only add these if there's a real need:

-1. **Custom Markers**: Use book covers as marker icons
+1. **Custom Markers**: Use book covers as marker icons (nice-to-have, adds complexity)
-2. **Filtering**: Filter by genre, year, author
-3. **Search**: Search books by title/author
-4. **Statistics**: Count books by country/region
-5. **Multiple Map Styles**: Different tile providers
-6. **Export**: Export to image or PDF
-7. **Auto-deploy**: GitHub Actions to auto-build on YAML changes
+2. **Filtering/Search**: Only if managing many books becomes difficult
+3. **Auto-deploy**: Only if manual build becomes a burden

+**Philosophy:** This is a simple tool.
+Avoid feature creep.
+If it works for the use case, leave it alone.

 ---

 ## Implementation Status

-✅ **COMPLETED** - All phases implemented and tested
+✅ **FUNCTIONAL** - Core functionality implemented and working

-### Actual Implementation Notes:
+### What's Actually Done:
-- Used self-contained HTML output (single file)
+- Self-contained HTML output (single file)
-- Format documentation added directly to books.yaml (top and bottom)
+- Format documentation in books.yaml (top and bottom)
-- Combined README.md and USER_GUIDE.md into single comprehensive README
+- Combined README with user guide
-- Removed empty folders (templates/, static/) for cleaner structure
-- 36 real books from CS Monitor reviews added to books.yaml
+- 36 books added to books.yaml (locations geocoded, but covers/reviews not yet added)
-- Build script tested and working correctly
+- Build script works: validates YAML, geocodes locations, generates map
+- Basic YAML validation added (checks structure, required fields, data types)

+### What's Not Fully Tested:
+- Squarespace embedding (instructions provided, but not verified in production)
+- Edge cases in geocoding (some locations may need manual coordinates)
+- All 36 books verified for accuracy

+### Known Limitations:
+- No book covers or review links added yet (fields supported, just not populated)
+- Some locations are generic (e.g., "United States" instead of specific cities)
+- Geocoding may fail for ambiguous location names

 ---

 ## Success Criteria

 - [x] User can add a book by editing YAML file
-- [x] Build script runs without errors
+- [x] Build script runs without errors (with valid YAML)
-- [x] Generated map displays all books
+- [x] Generated map displays books correctly
 - [x] Clustering works for duplicate locations
 - [x] Popups show book information correctly
+- [x] YAML validation catches common errors
-- [x] Map embeds successfully in Squarespace (instructions provided)
+- [ ] Map embeds successfully in Squarespace (instructions provided, not yet verified)
 - [x] Documentation is clear and complete
 - [x] Format documentation included in books.yaml for easy reference